 - PML due to immunocompromised state

 - PML-s-IRIS: simultaneous development of Immune Reconstitution Inflammatory Syndrome (IRIS) and PML due to immune reconstitution

 - PML-d-IRIS: immune reconstitution worsens pre-existing PML

 Progressive multifocal leukoencephalopathy is strongly associated with immunosuppressed states, particularly AIDS, but also can occur in patients with bone marrow or solid organ transplants, leukaemia, solid organ malignancies, inflammatory diseases and isolated CD4 lymphocytopenia 4,17.
 The incidence in the non-HIV settings is thought to be increasing.
 Primary PML developing in an immunocompetent patient is very rare.

-In AIDS, it typically develops in patients with CD4 counts of 50-100 cells/uL and is found in approximately 5% of autopsies of patients who died from AIDS 2.
+In AIDS, it typically develops in patients with CD4 counts of 50-100 cells/μL and is found in approximately 5% of autopsies of patients who died from AIDS 2.

 More recently it has also been associated with natalizumab (TysabriTM), an IgG monoclonal antibody used in the treatment of relapsing-remitting multiple sclerosis 5.